New Policy Library

-5.24.
-Asset custodians have administrative and operational responsibility for information assets and must follow all relevant information security policies, processes and standards to ensure the protection of any sensitive information asset.
+5.19.
+Asset custodians have administrative and operational responsibility for information assets and follow all relevant information security policies, processes and standards to ensure the protection of information assets.

 (a) protecting the information asset in accordance with the directions of the asset owner;

 (b) exercising sound business judgement in protecting the information asset;